 A generalization of the holonomy (\ref{eq:2.2}) can be used to characterize both position and momentum of a (moving) defect.
 This is achieved by considering the parallel transport of a coordinate frame instead of just a vector.
-If the defect is displaced from the frame's origin the resulting {\it Poincar\'{e} holonomy} in addition to a Lorentz transformation contains also a translation carrying information about the defect's position \cite{Hooft:2008,Meent:2011}.
-Here we will restrict our considerations to Lorentz holonomies (\ref{eq:2.2}), which provide all the necessary information to describe the energy-momentum density of a moving defect, as it was first shown for 2+1 dimensions \cite{Matschull:1997}.
-In order to illustrate this we start by discussing how the rest energy density $\mu$ appearing in the conical metric is encoded in the Lorentz holonomy of a stationary defect.
-We do it by deriving the explicit form of the holonomy (\ref{eq:2.2}) associated with the metric (\ref{eq:2.1}).
-The calculation is easily carried out by picking a simple loop e.g.\! a circle parametrized by $r = (1 - 4 \mu)^{-1}$, $\phi = 2\pi \lambda$ and $t,z,w = 0$.
+If the defect is displaced from the frame's origin, the resulting {\it Poincar\'{e} holonomy} in addition to a Lorentz transformation contains also a translation, carrying information about the defect's position \cite{Hooft:2008,Meent:2011}.
+However, here we will restrict our considerations to Lorentz holonomies (\ref{eq:2.2}), which completely describe the energy-momentum density of a moving defect, as it was first shown for 2+1 dimensions \cite{Matschull:1997}.
+Let us start by explaining how the rest energy density $\mu$ appearing in the conical metric is encoded in the Lorentz holonomy of a static defect.
+We do this by deriving the explicit form of the holonomy (\ref{eq:2.2}) corresponding to the metric (\ref{eq:2.1}).
+The calculation is most easily carried out by picking a simple loop, e.g.\! a circle parametrized by $r = (1 - 4 \mu)^{-1}$, $\phi = 2\pi \lambda$ and $t,z,w = 0$.
 The result written in terms of Cartesian coordinates $x = r \cos\phi$ and $y = r \sin\phi$ is given by

-Such holonomy is simply a rotation (an {\it elliptic} Lorentz transformation) by the deficit angle $\alpha = 8\pi\mu$ around the origin in the $xy$-plane.
+Such a holonomy is simply a rotation (an {\it elliptic} Lorentz transformation) by the deficit angle $\alpha = 8\pi\mu$ around the origin in the $xy$-plane.

-The metric of a moving defect can be obtained \cite{Meent:2013} by ``boosting" the stationary metric (\ref{eq:2.1}) in Cartesian coordinates using an ordinary boost in a direction which lies in the $xy$-plane.
-Indeed the metric (\ref{eq:2.1}) is obviously invariant under boosts in the directions $z$ and $w$ and therefore the defect can only move in the plane perpendicular to itself, like a point particle in 2+1 dimensions.
-For simplicity we take a boost in the $x$ direction
+The metric of a moving defect can be obtained \cite{Meent:2013} by ``boosting" the static metric (\ref{eq:2.1}) in Cartesian coordinates using an ordinary boost in a direction which lies in the $xy$-plane.
+Indeed, the metric (\ref{eq:2.1}) is obviously invariant under boosts in the directions $z$ and $w$ and therefore the defect can only move in the plane perpendicular to itself, like a point particle in 2+1 dimensions.
+For simplicity we may take a boost in the $x$ direction

 where $\chi$ is the rapidity parameter.
 Introducing lightcone coordinates $u$, $v$ via $t = \frac{v - u}{\sqrt{2}}$, $x = \frac{v + u}{\sqrt{2}}$ we obtain the metric